 As Occupational Therapists can work in a variety of settings, some Occupational Therapists may work with adults before moving to working with children.
 Although the skills learnt when working with adults may be helpful, it does not always equate to experience working with children.

 When asking this question, you want to know what diagnoses or skill areas they have worked with.
-The individual may be very experienced working with children with physical impairments, such as Cerebral Palsy, but have limited experience working with children with Autism Spectrum Disorder and therefore have less behavioural management strategies up their sleeves.
+The individual may be very experienced working with children with physical impairments, such as Cerebral Palsy, but have limited experience working with children with

 Another example is if your child needs help with toileting but the Occupational Therapist mainly works in the school environment and only have experience working with children with handwriting, fine and gross motor skills.